Planting a Sensory Garden

 Introduction:

-Ask children if they remember what we did in the garden last time.
-Ask if they can still name each of the five senses.
+If planting a sensory garden after the Five Senses Scavenger Hunt lesson, ask students if they can name each of the five senses.
 Work together to name them all, using the worksheet from last time.
 Explain that this week we’re going to plant a sensory garden bed, with one (or more) plant for each sense.

 Activity: